vue-vine/vue-vine/packages/docs/design/spec.md

   return vine`
     <div>
       <button>Pick</button>
-      <div>{{ num.value }}</div>
+      <div>{{ num }}</div>
     </div>
   `
 }
 ```

-All the statements would be extracted to the actual component object's `setup` function, except the return statement, and anyone has a **Macro** call, which will be explained below.
+All the statements would be extracted to the actual component object's `setup` function, except the return statement, the return value would be used as the component's template, and be compiled to render function by Vue.

 ### Macros

+With Vue 3.2 wa released, we can use macros in `<script setup>` block, and [Vue Macros](https://https://vue-macros.sxzz.moe/) pushed the idea to the extreme, in Vue 3.3, Vue added more built-in macros.

-In Vine, we just provide a small amount of macros, you can check more details in our separated [Macros](/design/macros.html) chapter.
+In Vine, we just provide a small amount of macros for now, you can check more details in our separated [Macros](/design/macros.html) chapter.
+We keep the possibility to add more macros in the future, but every step would be discussed carefully.

 ### Props